-Honors Sociology will extensively explore the nature of social life and human interaction.
+Sociology Honors will extensively explore the nature of social life and human interaction and increase the depth and complexity of topics studied in Sociology.
 While studying comparative group behaviors in various cultures, social classes, and communities, students will be researching, interpreting, and analyzing a variety of primary sources and case studies.
-Students in Honors Sociology will be expected to complete an honors level project in this class.

-256051 European History AP
+256051 AP European History